 On October 4, 2022, the Company acquired Intelligent Fingerprinting Limited pursuant to the Share Exchange Agreement with IFP, the holders of all of the issued shares in the capital of IFP (the IFP Sellers) and the IFP Sellers' representatives named therein.
-Of the 67 Selling Stockholders named in this prospectus, 50 are IFP Sellers and five IFP Sellers (Callistus Sequeira (Head of Operations of IFP), John Polden (Non-Executive Director of IFP), David Russell (former director of IFP and former Chief Scientific Officer) Philip Hand (current Executive Chairman of IFP) and Jeremy Walker (former CEO of IFP)) are affiliated with the Company or IFP.
+Of the 66 Selling Stockholders named in this prospectus, 49 are IFP Sellers and one IFP Seller (Phil Hand, the current Executive Chairman of IFP) is affiliated with the Company or IFP.
 For additional information regarding past and current relationships between the Company or IFP and the IFP Sellers, see "Selling Stockholders."
 For additional information regarding the IFP Acquisition and the Share Exchange Agreement, see "Prospectus Summary - IFP Acquisition - Series C Preferred Stock."
 For additional information regarding the Series C Preferred Stock, see "Description of Securities - Series C Preferred Stock."